janu-software/facebook-php-sdk/README.md

     composer require janu-software/facebook-php-sdk

 You must use some client using `php-http/client-implementation`.

-For example: Using with guzzle:
+For example: Using with Guzzle:

-    composer require janu-software/facebook-php-sdk guzzlehttp/guzzle
+    composer require janu-software/facebook-php-sdk guzzlehttp/guzzle php-http/guzzle7-adapter

 ## Compatibility